Ogden Utah Temple 1972

 Announcement

-President McKay was highly in favor of the idea (being from Ogden himself,) and concurrent meetings were held with Stake Presidents in Ogden and Provo on 14 August 1967 to propose the building of the temples.[6]Green, Doyle L., “Two Temples to Be Dedicated”, Ensign, January 1972
+President McKay was highly in favor of the idea (being from Ogden himself,) and meetings were held with Stake Presidents in Ogden and Provo on 14 August 1967 to propose the building of the temples.[6]Green, Doyle L., “Two Temples to Be Dedicated”, Ensign, January 1972

 This marks the first time that two temples were announced on the same day.